How to Run a Silent Auction with Charity Auction Software

 Now that you know what type of auction items you want to focus on, it's time to start reaching out to peers, colleagues, businesses, your mama, and your cousin, too, to source some goodies.

-But we have to give it to you straight (again)—this is by far the most time-consuming part of planning a silent auction, and here's the reason: your committee is tasked with calling and emailing tons of contacts to get donated items for people to bid on.
+But we have to give it to you straight (again)—this is by far the most time-consuming part of planning a silent auction, and here's the reason: your committee is tasked with calling and emailing a huge guest list to get donated items for people to bid on.
 Please note that the keyword here is donated.
 Your nonprofit should not be paying for any items in the silent auction.
 This is a fundraising event, after all, not a fund-losing event!
-(Or save some time by checking out TheShareWay!)

 Have the procurement head create an outreach strategy that includes sponsorship offers and the lure of tax write-offs.
 You may be able to get items donated as a part of a larger event sponsorship, which benefits your overall event, not just the auction.